Chemical Peel

 2. synthesis of new extracellular matrix (collagen and elastin) in the dermis

-These include alpha-hydroxy acid AHA, pyruvic acid, salicylic acid and Jessner’s chemical peeling agents.
+These include alpha-hydroxy acid AHA, pyruvic acid, salicylic acid and Jessner’s skin smoothing agents.

-These peels lead to reduction in abnormal epidermal cells and reduction in pigmentation.
+These treatments lead to reduction in abnormal epidermal cells and reduction in pigmentation.
 The epidermis becomes more smooth and compact.

 Skindoc Dermatologists | Liverpool Sydney | Dr Jennifer Yip